jdmonin/JSettlers2/doc/Readme.developer.md

 - Refactor: New methods to shortcut `ga.getPlayer(ga.getCurrentPlayer())` or `getClient().getClientManager()`
 - Refactor: `SOCGame` buy methods (`couldBuyDevCard`, `buyRoad`, etc): Call SOCResourceSet.gte(SOCResourceSet), subtract(SOCResourceSet) with playing piece `COST` constants
+- Refactor `SOCGameOption`:
-- Refactor: `SOCGameOption` static methods to check and change values within a set
+  - Static methods to check and change values within a set
+  - Create SOCGameOptionAtServer for methods used only there, like static optionsNotSupported and optionsTrimmedForSupport
 - Refactor: name of dev-cards consolidate
 - Refactor: resource-type constants consolidate somewhere (Clay, Wheat, etc)
     - Currently in 2 places: `SOCResourceConstants.CLAY` vs `SOCPlayerElement.CLAY`